eSMARTER

 Trial Overview

-eSMARTER is a decentralized, randomized trial to evaluate self-directed scalable eHealth methods for communicating Alzheimer’s disease gene and biomarker risk information and test results, as well as characterize the clinical impacts of learning this information.
+eSMARTER was a decentralized, randomized trial to evaluate self-directed scalable eHealth methods for communicating Alzheimer’s disease gene and biomarker risk information and test results, as well as characterize the clinical impacts of learning this information.

 The availability of amyloid-modifying therapies is dramatically increasing the need for disclosure of this type of information.
 In addition, the 21st Century Cares Act requires the immediate return of most medical test results, including Alzheimer’s gene and biomarker results.
 Given the existing shortage of genetic counselors and dementia specialists, there is great need for the development and deployment of scalable self-directed methods to responsibly communicate gene and biomarker test information and results.